-Full TitleA Phase 1, Multicenter, Open-Label, Dose-Escalation, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-221 in Subjects with Advanced Hematologic Malignancies with an IDH2 Mutation
+Full TitleA Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-221 in Subjects with Advanced Hematologic Malignancies with an IDH2 Mutation

 The purpose of this study is to find the highest dose of an investigational drug called AG-221 that can be given safely in patients with acute myeloid leukemia (AML) or myelodysplastic syndromes (MDS) that have continued to grow despite or have returned after receiving standard therapy, and which contain a mutated form of a protein called IDH2.
 Researchers believe that AG-221 may be more effective and have fewer side effects than additional chemotherapy in these patients.